To compute orientations of Morse flow trees in Legendrian contact homology: Introduction

 In \cite{orientbok} it was proved that if $\Lambda$ is spin, then there is a choice of \emph{coherent orientation} of the moduli space of rigid pseudo-holomorphic disks so that Legendrian contact homology can be defined with coefficients in $\Z$.
 This builds on the work of Fukaya, Oh, Ohta and Ono in \cite{fooo}, where they describe a way to orient the determinant line of the $\dbar$-operator over the space of trivialized Lagrangian boundary conditions for the unit disk in $\C$.
 Since the differential in Legendrian contact homology counts rigid pseudo-holomorphic disks, the orientation of the moduli space at a disk $u$ corresponds to a sign of $u$.
 That the orientation of the moduli space is coherent means that all these signs cancels in $\partial^2$, so that we get $\partial^2 =0$.

-In the special case when $\Lambda$ is the conormal lift of a knot $K \subset \R^3$, then it was shown in \cite{kch} that there is a coherent orientation scheme of the moduli space of rigid Morse flow trees of $\Lambda$.
+In the special case when $\Lambda$ is the conormal lift of a knot $K \subset \R^3$, it was shown in \cite{kch} that there is a coherent orientation scheme of the moduli space of rigid Morse flow trees of $\Lambda$.
 Moreover, an explicit formula for computing the signs of the trees was derived, and it was proved that this formula in fact coincides with Ng's combinatorially defined Knot contact homology from ~\cite{ ngI, ngII, ngframed}.
 All this has been proved very useful for the aim to study the topology of the underlying knot.
-In fact, generalizations of the Legendrian contact homology for the conormal lifts of knots gives a complete knot invariant for the underlying smooth knot in $\R^3$, see \cite{ens}.
+In fact, generalizations of the Legendrian contact homology for the conormal lifts of knots gives a complete knot invariant for the underlying smooth knot in $\R^3$, see \cite{enspub}.

+In the present paper we give an algorithm for orienting the moduli space of rigid Morse flow trees associated to a closed, connected, spin Legendrian $\Lambda$ in the 1-jet space of a general $n$-dimensional manifold in the case $n>1$.
+That is, given a rigid Morse flow tree $\Gamma$ of $\Lambda$ we describe a way to compute the orientation of $\Gamma$.
+In the case when the manifold is $1$-dimensional this algorithm is not completely worked out, but includes 4 implicit signs that depends on combinatorial data of the vertices of $\Gamma$ (and not of $\Gamma$ itself).
+However, in this case one can as well compute the sign with the results of \cite{sabloffng} or \cite{ngcomp}, for example.

-In the present paper we generalize the sign formula from \cite{kch} to hold for trees associated to a general spin Legendrian in a 1-jet space.
-It should be mentioned that this sign depends on several choices, which we call \emph{initial orientation choices} and which we describe in Section \ref{sec:triv}.
+It should be mentioned that the orientation of $\Gamma$ depends on several choices, which we call \emph{initial orientation choices} and which we describe in Section \ref{sec:triv}.
+We also point out that the present paper should be considered as a user's guide, and we refer to \cite{orienttrees} for a complete exposition, both for definitions and for proofs.

 We summarize the sign formula in the following theorem.
-The detailed proof that this indeed gives a coherent orientation scheme is given in \cite{orienttrees}.

-\begin{theorem} Let $\Lambda$ be a spin Legendrian submanifold of $J^1(M)$, and assume that we have fixed all initial orientation choices.
+\begin{theorem} Let $\Lambda$ be a closed, connected, spin Legendrian submanifold of $J^1(M)$, and assume that we have fixed all initial orientation choices.
 Let $\M$ be the moduli space of rigid Morse flow trees of $\Lambda$.
 Then there is a coherent orientation scheme of $\M$ so that the sign $\sigma(\Gamma)$ of a tree $\Gamma \in \M$ is given by